gcsuaveiro/threat-reports/2023-10-bank-trojan/report.md

 ## File: Illustrator.exe

 This file is similar to the downloader, as it was created in Delphi and also contains debug information (!?).
-From a quick analysis it seems like it does nothing, as the Timers have no relevant information.

-A quick analysis reveals several other forms, with other Timers.
+A quick analysis reveals several other forms besides the main one, with other Timers.
 We will describe each function in those timers.
+It follows the same pattern as the previous file, and it was created with the same toolkit.

+From Detect It Easy:

+- Operation system: Windows(Vista)[AMD64, 64-bit, GUI]
+- Linker: Turbo linker(8.00)
+- Compiler: Embarcadero Object Pascal(Delphi)(35.0 (28.0.44500.8973))
+- Language: Object Pascal(Delphi)
+- Library: Visual Component Library
+- Tool: Embarcadero Delphi(11.0 Alexandria)

+The entire operation of this malware is through Timers in Forms, which later start and stop threads.
+Operations supported are the ones expected in a Banker Trojan: spy on users, receive commands, upload data and persist.
+The program is low on resources and tries be dissimulated through its name and icon (A sound speaker... which doesn't match Illustrator).

 ### Persistence